omri30000/Gallery/README.md

 # Gallery Project
-This is a gallery project (images organizer) for windows OS created with sqlite3 DB
+This is a gallery project (images organizer) for windows OS created with sqlite3 DB and C++.